shiwhoa/flowerImageDetector/README.md

 # flowerImageDetector
 Computer Vision\
-Ddetects if flower is present in an Image
+Detects if flower is present in an Image